AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/guides-ai.md

 ![Guides AI panel](images/guides-ai-panel.png){width="650"}

-The following components of Guides AI help you add files, configure tag recommendations, and manage your Smart Tagging workflow:
+The following components of Guides AI help you add files, configure tag recommendations, and manage your smart-tagging workflow:

 - **(A)** Conversation history: View and reopen previous conversations to review earlier tag recommendations and actions.
 - **(B)** New chat: Start a new tagging session for a different topic, map, or set of files.